 Source: Mayo Clinic, 2022, Hooi et al, 2017.

-What are the symptoms of H. pylori infection?
+What symptoms does an H. pylori infection cause?

 Many people infected with H. pylori do not have any symptoms and may have the bacteria for years without knowing it.
 However, H. pylori can cause inflammation in the stomach lining called gastritis.
 It can also cause sores or peptic ulcers in the stomach or the first part of the small intestine.
 Symptoms of gastritis or an ulcer can include: